AdenWhitworth/checkmate_Front-End/README.md

 ## Overview

-The Checkmate Front-End is built using React and provides a responsive, real-time chess-playing experience.
-Users can create and join chess games, communicate through in-game chat, and track their performance using the integrated ranking system.
+Checkmate Front-End is a dynamic, user-focused interface that brings the classic game of chess to life.
+Built with React, this responsive web app allows players to challenge friends, hone their skills against AI-powered bots, and track their progress in real-time.

 ## Checkmate Demo